kubecost/docs/gcp-out-of-cluster.md

 If your Big Query dataset is in a different project than the one where Kubescost is installed, please see the section on [Cross-Project Service Accounts](#cross-project-service-account-configuration)

-Add a service key to allocate out of cluster resources (e.g. storage buckets and managed databases) back to their Kubernetes owners.
+Add a service account key to allocate out of cluster resources (e.g. storage buckets and managed databases) back to their Kubernetes owners.
 The service account needs the following:
 ```
 roles/bigquery.user
 roles/compute.viewer
 roles/bigquery.dataViewer
 roles/bigquery.jobUser
 ```
-If you don't already have a GCP service key, you can run the following commands in your command line to generate and export one.
+If you don't already have a GCP service account with the appropriate rights, you can run the following commands in your command line to generate and export one.
 Make sure your gcloud project is where your external costs are being run.

 ```sh
 export PROJECT_ID=$(gcloud config get-value project)